Multimodal Machine Learning in Image-Based and Clinical Biomedicine: Survey and Prospects: Multimodal Learning in Medical Applications

 One way to train a model to adapt to different domains is through augmentation of the input data, which ``generalizes" the model to interpret outside of the domain of the original data.
 In \cite{Xiong2020}, a data augmentation framework for fundus images in diabetic retinopathy (DR) is proposed to offset the domain differences of utilizing different cameras.
-The authors show that subtracting local average color, blurring, adaptive local contrast enhancement, and a specialized PCA strategy can increase both $R^2$ values for age prediction and DR classification area under the receiver operating curve (AUROC) on test sets where either some domain information is known \textit{a priori} and also where no information is known, respectively.
-In another method which attempts to augment the source domain into more examples in the target style, \cite{Chiou2020} split the source image into latent content and style vectors, using the content feed as examples with the target domain into a segmentation network.
+The authors show that subtracting local average color, blurring, adaptive local contrast enhancement, and a specialized principal component analysis (PCA) strategy can increase both $R^2$ values for age prediction and DR classification area under the receiver operating curve (AUROC) on test sets where either some domain information is known \textit{a priori} and also where no information is known, respectively.
+In another method which attempts to augment the source domain into more examples in the target style, \cite{Chiou2020} split the source image into latent content and style vectors, using the content vectors in a style-transfer model reminiscent of cycleGAN to feed as examples with the target domain into a segmentation network \cite{Zhu2017}.
 In other applications, data augmentation for domain generalization may be executed utilizing simpler affine transformations \cite{varsavsky2020testtime}.
 This demonstrates the utility of data augmentation strategies in more broadly defining decision boundaries where target domains differ from the source.